atomaszewicz/Bond/RStudio/Analysis.md

 [1]     RT.Crit RT.User LetterBoxd IMDB Avg.All            Title
 [1] 15      36      41       67.5   63   51.875 A View to a Kill
 ```
 An unsuprising result, the films with the highest and lowest average scores are also the ones with the highest and lowest individual ratings.
-Since it's only an average over 4 the high/low rating will drag up/down the rating significantly, not to mention that each individual rating is presumed a trustworthy metric on the quality of the film.
+Since it's only an average over 4 the high/low rating will drag up/down the rating significantly, not to mention that each individual rating is presumably a trustworthy metric on the quality of the film.

 Let's visualize how our 4 metrics change over time.